 Described as a man with a bald spot in the middle of his head, with a “monk-like turf of hair” growing around his bald spot.

 This spirit sometimes wears a top hat.
-This see-through spirit was dressed in nice clothes from an earlier era.
+Described as transparent by witnesses, he likes to dress in nice clothes from an earlier era.

-His see-through apparition has been seen throughout the hotel: beginning in 1953, when the theater was in full force.
-Mackin down-played all the paranormal reports; not wanting ghost seekers to invade his hotel.
+His apparition has been seen throughout the hotel, beginning in 1953, when the theater was in full force.

 During the time that Mackin owned this property, George apparently was supervising the kitchen staff.